Blixibon/css_weapons_in_hl2/README.md

 * Basic "HEV suit" hand retexture
 * Adjustments for base HL2 weapons
 * Ammo box items for .556 NATO, .762 NATO, .45 ACP, and .357 SIG
+* Ammo font icons for aforementioned ammo types
 * FGD for all new weapon and item entities
-* Demo map demonstrating each CS:S weapon and their usage on NPCs (requires Mapbase)
+* Demo map demonstrating each CS:S weapon and their usage on NPCs *(requires Mapbase)*

 ### Todo:

-* Improve ammo box items
-	* Possible custom ammo crates as well?
-* Re-do the NPC sounds
+	*

 #### Things which would be nice but are not currently planned: